CrowdStrike Endpoint Detection and Response Software

 How to get CrowdStrike Falcon

-UW-IT is currently in an early adopter roll-out of CrowdStrike Falcon endpoint protection and response software.
+UW-IT is currently in an early adopter roll-out of CrowdStrike Falcon endpoint detection and response software.
 All UW departments can request this software, at this time, at no cost to the department and with the understanding that support requests are during business hours.
 Requests must go through UW-IT, which holds the UW license for this service.

 Request a CrowdStrike Falcon instance